avil13/my-dumper/readme.md

 ### Is able to:

 - Dump the database with the time of creation of the file in the title
-- Separates table creation files and data insertion files in talits
+- Separates table creation files and data insertion files
 - Execute SQL data from files
 - Ignores the dump tables specified in the config
 - Uses `.env` file to set up environment